Urban Guide Quebec

 On a sunny day, venture outside for a self-guided art walk of the various sculptures on the museum grounds.
 An online guide is available here.

-shop for souvenirs on rue du petit-champlain
+Shop for souvenirs on rue du Petit-Champlain

 One of the oldest shopping streets in North America, rue du Petit-Champlain is at the top of almost every list of things to do in Quebec City.
 This narrow shopping street oozes European charm, no matter when you visit Quebec City.